go101/immutable-value-proposal/README.md

 Taking addresses of (addressable) fixed values results fixed values too.
 (For safety, in the process, some write permissions may be lost.)

-Repeat it again, although a final value can't be modified through the fixed values which are referencing it, it is possible to be modified through other normal values which are referencing it.
-In other words, some value hosted at a specified memory address may represent as a final or a variable, depending on different scenarios.
+Note, some value hosted at a specified memory address may represent as a final or a variable, depending on different scenarios.
 Similarly, some value hosted at a specified memory address may represent as fixed or normal, depending on different scenarios.
+This means a final value may be not a true immutable value.

 If a final value isn't referenced by any normal value, then there are no (safe) ways to modifiy it,